Skip to content

 Key Limitation

 Corporate transparency and licensing posture.
-FINTRAC MSB registration is a starting regulatory perimeter, not a meaningful licensing footprint for cross-border processing.
-The unverified Polish EMI claim, absent named UBOs, shared registered address with other high-risk processors and complete silence on public review channels mean any merchant relationship has to be built on direct document verification and reference checks — there is no third-party signal to rely on.
+FINTRAC MSB registration is a starting regulatory perimeter rather than a meaningful licensing footprint for cross-border processing.
+The unverified Polish EMI claim, the absent named UBOs, the shared registered address with other high-risk processors and the complete silence on public review channels mean any merchant relationship has to be built on direct document verification and reference checks, since there is no third-party signal to rely on.
 For tier-1 licensed iGaming operators (MGA, UKGC, MGCB) the licensing gap makes TODA Pay a hard sell on the regulator-facing side regardless of how the product actually performs.

 Recommendation